 Yes.
-Millions of women have used emergency contraception successfully.
-Even women who can’t use hormonal birth control because of medical problem (migraines, heart disease, liver disease, and breastfeeding) can take EC.
+Millions of people have used emergency contraception successfully.
+Even people who can’t use hormonal birth control because of a medical problem (such as migraines, heart disease, liver disease, and breastfeeding) can take EC.

 Are there any side-effects with taking Emergency Contraception (EC)?

-EC is tolerated well and side effects are usually absent or mild.
+EC is usually well tolerated.
+If a person has side effects, they are usually mild.
 The most common side effects of EC include nausea and irregular menstrual bleeding.
 Other less common side effects may include: vomiting, breast tenderness, fatigue, dizziness, headache, and menstrual cramps, but these side effects most often go away after 1-2 days.

-Is it ok for my partner to use EC as her regular form of birth control?
+Is it OK to use EC as a regular form of birth control?

 Key Points to Remember about Emergency Contraception (EC):

-- Emergency contraception is a safe treatment to help prevent pregnancy in adolescent girls and adult women who have had unprotected sex.
+- Emergency contraception is a safe treatment to help prevent pregnancy in people who have had unprotected vaginal-penile sex.

 - EC will NOT cause an abortion.
 Plan B One-Step® does not work after ovulation.

-- Emergency contraception does not guarantee that pregnancy is prevented.
-The best way to prevent pregnancy is to use a regular birth control method, such as birth control pills, long acting reversible contraception (IUD’s, injection, implants), condoms, or to abstain or not have sexual intercourse.
+- EC does not guarantee that pregnancy is prevented.
+The best way to prevent pregnancy is to use a regular birth control method, such as birth control pills, long acting reversible contraception (IUD’s, injection, implants), condoms, or to abstain or not have vaginal sexual intercourse.

 - Your partner should have a pregnancy test if she does NOT get her period within 3 weeks after taking EC.